 Office of Economic Growth

-- Administration of the Economic Growth Program and the Jobs and Economic Opportunities Trust Fund – The Office of Economic Growth administrative duties include collaboration with various boards and stakeholder groups, negotiation and contract development for public/private partnership opportunities, preparation of budgets, creation of agenda items, Requests For Proposals/Requests For Quotes/Request For Information, Jobs and Economic Opportunities Committee oversight, Pasco Accelerated Development Sites, Pasco Occupant Ready Structures, agreement/grants administration, payment processing, and the creation of quarterly and annual reports.
-The Department is also responsible for agreement management for a multitude of incentive and development agreements as well as project management for the Penny For Pasco -Jobs and Economic Opportunities Trust Fund.
+- Administration of the Economic Development Plan and the Jobs and Economic Opportunities Trust Fund – The Office of Economic Growth administrative duties include collaboration with various stakeholder groups, negotiation and contract development for public/private partnership opportunities, as well as agreement management for a multitude of incentive and development agreements which include the Penny For Pasco -Jobs and Economic Opportunities Trust Fund.

 - Redevelopment and Reinvestment Program – The Office of Economic Growth will help catalyze redevelopment through incentives, financing, and regulatory programs.
-The Office of Economic Growth duties include the management of Pasco’s adopted Brownfield Redevelopment Program, redevelopment/revitalization projects and programs (revolving loan programs), low impact development initiatives, and business improvement programs to address the complex challenges posed by redevelopment in the urbanized and blighted areas of the county.
-The incentives and financing programs will be offered to developers and businesses to address revenue gaps in development projects, defined as having insufficient revenues to support the project debt service under a standard financing scenario or can also apply to projects that have a below market development margin.
+The Office of Economic Growth duties include the management of Pasco’s adopted Brownfield Redevelopment Program, Redevelopment Loan Program, low impact development initiatives, and business improvement programs to address the complex challenges posed by redevelopment in the urbanized and blighted areas of the county.

-- Information, Advocacy and Referral – The Office of Economic Growth duties include providing information to new and expanding businesses within the County, referrals to outside agencies and service providers, and acting as an Ombudsman with economic development projects for challenges experienced with internal processes.
+- Information, Advocacy and Referral – The Office of Economic Growth duties include providing information to new and expanding businesses within the County, referrals and providing insight for any potential project or policy economic impacts.

 Goal 1: Tell the Pasco Story